Homemade Microwave Popcorn

-Just buy a stack of paper lunch bags (cheap!) and a tub of plain popcorn kernels (cheap! cheap!) and you’re on your way to making your own microwave popcorn bags.
+Just buy some paper lunch bags and a tub of plain popcorn kernels and youโre on your way to making your own homemade microwave popcorn bags.

-I’m going to let you in on a dirty little secret of the microwave popcorn industry: They’re lying to us.
+Iโm going to let you in on a little secret of the microwave popcorn industry: Theyโre lying to us.

-You see, you don’t need to buy premixed, pre-salted or pre-flavored microwavable bags of popcorn.
-You can create even more flavor packed popcorn in your microwave with your own DIY Microwave Popcorn.
+You see, you donโt need to buy premixed, pre-salted, or pre-flavored microwavable bags of popcorn for movie night.
+You can create even more flavor packed popcorn in your microwave with your own Homemade Microwave Popcorn using a brown paper bag.

 You can just take plain popcorn kernels, toss them in a paper bag, and pop them yourself in the microwave.
 Really.
 It works!

 You get wonderful, fresh popcorn, just like out of a hot-air popper, in about two-three minutes.
-It’s 0% extra effort, 95% less expensive, 99% less wasteful, and 100% better for your health!
+Itโs hardly any extra effort, itโs less expensive, and you end up with a wonderful healthy snack.

-Instead of dousing my popcorn with butter, I’ll use an olive-oil mister to lightly coat it so my toppings will stick.
-My favorite topping is Nutritional Yeast.
-It has a wonderful nutty, cheesy flavor — and it’s good for you, too!
+Instead of dousing my bowl of popcorn with butter, Iโll use an olive-oil mister to lightly coat it so my toppings will stick.
+I have topping ideas below.

-Oh, but if you don’t have any paper bags and you want to make popcorn right now, you absolutely can make it on the stove in a pot using some oil like this.
+Oh, but if you donโt have any brown paper lunch bags and you want to make popcorn right now, you absolutely can make popcorn in a pot on the stove.

 Step #1